 Why Do Exercise Needs Vary Between Individuals?
+(9 Reasons Why It’s Taking You Longer)

 Then you wonder: ”I work hard too but I don’t have an eight-pack”.
+(This might be a past moment of my life…not sure).

 This article is separated into 2 sections: